Accurate Recycling Labels

 • CalRecycle commissioned a statewide analysis at material recovery facilities in 2023 to identify which materials are commonly collected, sorted, sold, or transferred for recycling in California.

 • CalRecycle published a draft of its preliminary findings on December 28, 2023.
-CalRecycle held an informational session on February 13, 2024, and is currently accepting public feedback.
+CalRecycle held an informational session on February 13, 2024.

 • CalRecycle will formally publish its preliminary findings after the current comment period.
 The preliminary findings will formally be presented at a public meeting, and there will be another period for submission of public comments.